sleephawk/adventure-game/README.md

 - [x] combine 'chapter 1' with quote
 - [ ] rethink page layout since rotate animation too time consuming for too little payoff
 - [ ] create slider volume bar
-- [ ] create a for loop once the scenes are created

 ## Logic

 - [x] Query Selectors
 - [x] Event handlers
-- [ ] Console log dice roll logic to confirm checks are taking place as intended
+- [x] Console log dice roll logic to confirm checks are taking place as intended

-  - [x] Button complete
+  - [ ] Button complete

     1 [x] to be put inside the event listener (when button is clicked) 2 [x] should change the text of the text-zone and the button-zones 3 [x] should fade between
+    4 [ ] Should now dissappear if textContent is '' via opacity (keeps buttons in place);

-- [ ] Upload more robust story file
+- [x] Upload more robust story file
+- [ ] Now that testing is complete, upload full story file of real story.
 - [ ] Create logic for win and lose con
 - [x] create logic for chance die
 - [ ] update dice logic to only have 2 options and to be 6 / 2
+- [x] create a for loop once the scenes are created
+- [ ] refactor for loop so that we have one function creating the scenes rather than looping the functions

   - [ ] Music module